openmhealth/shimmer/shim-server/src/main/java/org/openmhealth/shim/ihealth/iHealth.md

 # pagination
 - supported: yes, responses will have a “NextPageUrl” property if there is more data to be retrieved that is the URI for the endpoint uri for the next page.
 The next page url is endcoded such that it is in what appears to be an unusable in its current form, so it would need to be decoded in some way.
 However, there is a “page_index” parameter that can be incremented to step through pages of size 50 and reach all of the data. page_index = 1, 2, 3, 4, etc.

-- The limit is set at 50 and there is no ability to control page size or limit the number of responses.
+- The limit is set at 50 and there is no ability to control page size or change the limit of the number of responses.

 # rate limit
 - 5000 requests per hour per user